paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-031-rural-electrification-and-telephone-service.md

 <a id="section-940c-2"></a>
 ## § 940c–2.
 Rural development loans and grants
-**(a) In general** The Secretary shall provide grants or zero interest loans to borrowers under this chapter for the purpose of promoting rural economic development and job creation projects, including funding for project feasibility studies, start-up costs, incubator projects, and other reasonable expenses for the purpose of fostering rural development.
+**(a) In general** The Secretary shall provide grants or zero interest loans to borrowers under this chapter for the purpose of promoting rural economic development and job creation projects, including funding for project feasibility studies, start-up costs, incubator projects, and other reasonable expenses for the purpose of fostering rural development.11 See Additional Funding for Fiscal Year 2024 note below.

 **(b) Repayments** In the case of zero interest loans, the Secretary shall establish such reasonable repayment terms as will encourage borrower participation.